MckenlyChau/e_commerce_case_study/README.md

 ```
 </details>

-**Note** Files exported to 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads' for file clarity and tlicensing to prevent provinding the cleaned tables in the repository.
-Union used to include column names.
-Files have to extracted due to limitations in Tableau public.
+**Note** Files were exported to 'C:/ProgramData/MySQL/MySQL Server 8.0/Uploads' to maintain file clarity and comply with licensing restrictions, which prevent the inclusion of cleaned tables directly in the repository.
+A UNION operation was used to retain column headers during export.
+Due to limitations in Tableau Public, these files must be extracted manually for use.

 ### Import Files into Tableau